 The Galapagos was truly breathtaking and so incredibly special!
 When our original cruise was canceled, I was so worried that I was missing out on something, but it turns out everywhere in the Galapagos is amazing!
 The cruise and land combo was the perfect plan; it was an ideal mix of everything that we wanted.
 The following morning, we sadly set out on our flight.
 Now all I want is to go back!!!

 This Travel Journal submitted by Katherine Faley details her Galapagos small ship cruise aboard the Santa Cruz II with AdventureSmith Explorations.
-Read all Galapagos Cruise Reviews and worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+Contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875